sowmie21/Emoji-Prediction_NeuralNetworks/README.md

 Emoji prediction is useful in multiple domains such as for sentiment analysis, emotion recognition, irony detection and hate-speech recognition.

 For better understanding refer to the ppt attached.
+# Dataset
+TWITTER DATASET:
+Dataset has been taken from github repo of MultiEmo:[ Multi-task framework for emoji prediction research paper](https://github.com/sange1104/MultiEmo).
+Each row represents a twitter post including at least one emoji of the top 64 emojis.
+The data we used for training includes posts with only one emoji.
+Number of examples : 1,069,910.
+Number of labels : 1

+GOEMOTION DATASET :
+Dataset has been taken from github repo of Google Research GoEmotion: https://github.com/google-research/google-research/tree/master/goemotions
+GoEmotions is a corpus of 58k carefully curated comments extracted from Reddit, with human annotations to 27 emotion categories or Neutral.
+Number of examples: 58,009.
+Number of labels: 27 + Neutral.
+Maximum sequence length in training and evaluation datasets: 30.